 i.
 Income tax

-Further during the year ended March 31, 2023, the Company had received partial favourable order from Income Tax Appellate Tribunal, Bangalore (‘ITAT’) for AY 2014-15.
+During the year ended March 31, 2023, the Company had received partial favourable order from Income Tax Appellate Tribunal, Bangalore (‘ITAT’) for AY 2014-15.
 The Company had filed an appeal before the Hon’ble Karnataka High Court for Assessment year (‘AY’) 2014-15 against such ITAT order in relation to matters decided in favour of the Income Tax department.
-Also, the Company has not received OGE to ITAT’s order for AY 2014-15, in relation to matters decided in favour of the Company.
+In relation to matters decided in favour of the Company, Order Giving Effect (“OGE”) has been received during the year ended March 31, 2025.

-Based on internal assessment, the management is confident that outcome of aforesaid matters would be in favour of the Company.
+Based on internal assessment, the management is confident that outcome of aforesaid matters would be in favour of the Company and also has sufficient brought forward losses and unabsorbed depreciation.
 Accordingly, the Company has disclosed the disputed amount related to aforementioned assessment years as contingent liability and has not made any adjustments in the standalone financial statements in this regard.

 b) Certain demands from the income tax authorities were set-off against the brought forward business losses and unabsorbed depreciation of previous years for which no contingent liability has been disclosed.